ToxicIsBetter/EDI-2024-25/Round-3/ConsultUK.md

             |                                                   \
             |                                                   |
             V                                                   V
-Governtment acknowledges the feedback                     Governtment produces the second revision of the policy based and approves the policy                                   on the feedback, acknowledging the users whose feedback was
+Governtment acknowledges the feedback                     Government produces the second revision of the policy based and approves the policy                                   on the feedback, acknowledging the users whose feedback was
                                                           taken into consideration
                                                                 |